voletiv/2017-IIITH-summer-school-notes/README.md

 # 2017-IIITH-summer-school-notes

 My notes during the 2017 IIIT Hyderabad Summer Schools on Computer Vision and Machine Learning.
+Notes include hyperlinks to respective papers/websites.

 Files with full lectures of the summer school are in the root directory (2017-IIIT-Summer-School-Computer-Vision.md and 2017-IIIT-Summer-School-Machine-Learning.md).